Asthma - children

 - Children who use an inhaler should use a spacer device.
 This helps them get the medicine into the lungs properly.

 - If your child uses the inhaler the wrong way, less medicine gets into the lungs.
-Have your health care provider show your child how to correctly use an inhaler.
+Have your provider show your child how to correctly use an inhaler.

 - Younger children can use a nebulizer instead of an inhaler to take their medicine.
 A nebulizer turns asthma medicine into a mist.

 It is important to know your child's asthma triggers.
 Avoiding them is the first step toward helping your child feel better.

 Keep pets outdoors, or at least away from the child's bedroom.

 No one should smoke in a house or around a child with asthma.